imgly/vesdk-react-native/README.md

    }
    ```

    If needed, you can also use a specific version of our native library for Android as well as define explicitly the included modules.
 By default, all modules for both PhotoEditor SDK and VideoEditor SDK are included.
+Further, you can alternate the KSP version with the `kspVersion` parameter based on the Kotlin version you are using.
+Please take a look [here](#android) on further details.

-Furthermore, you can configure the `buildToolsVersion`, `minSdkVersion`, `compileSdkVersion`, `targetSdkVersion`, and `kotlinGradlePluginVersion`.
+   For Expo version < 45, you can configure the `buildToolsVersion`, `minSdkVersion`, `compileSdkVersion`, `targetSdkVersion`, and `kotlinGradlePluginVersion`.
+From version 45+ we recommend setting these properties using the `expo-build-properties` config plugin directly.

    ```json
    {